 10,000 years of CO₂ pictured above:

-Technology won't save us – who told you so, or convinced you of it?
+Technology won't save us, either — what convinced you so?

 pale blue dot someplace at the bottom

-right, marking out the 10K out of a 100, but it'd be nothing the
+right of that last chart, to mark out the 10K out of a 100, but it'd be nothing

 ¶